 Wide Open Sandbox

 - The flexible character creation system in Saints Row 2 allows you to do something like this.
-You set a gender for your character in the presets menu but are allowed to change the body, face and voice actor to fit the opposite gender.
-When you perform the Ho-ing Diversion you'll then hear voices from the same sex.
+You set a gender for your character in the presets menu but are allowed to change the body, face and voice actor to fit a different gender.
+When you perform the Ho-ing Diversion you'll then hear voices from the same gender.